Umami Pot

 • Recipe card

-There are several techniques recognized in Japan for enhancing the flavor of instant ramen, but my top recommendation is to use kombu dashi (kelp stock) instead of water.
+There are several hacks commonly used in Japan to boost the flavor of instant ramen.
+Among them, the first uniquely Japanese hack I would recommend is using kombu dashi (kelp stock) instead of water.

-Kombu dashi is a traditional Japanese stock made from kombu (dried kelp) and is one of the fundamental stocks used in various Japanese dishes.
-It is often used in making authentic ramen, where its natural umami component, glutamic acid, enhances the flavor of the ramen.
+Kombu dashi is a traditional Japanese stock made from kombu (dried kelp) and is one of the fundamental stocks used in Japanese cuisine.
+It is often used in making authentic ramen, as its natural umami component—glutamic acid—helps deepen and enhance the overall flavor.

-It pairs particularly well with chicken, pork, and seafood-flavored ramen.
-While kombu dashi enhances dishes on its own, combining it with other umami components significantly boosts each flavor.
-In other words, the combination of glutamic acid in kombu dashi with the inosinic acid found in chicken, pork, or seafood enhances the dish even further through a synergistic effect.
+It pairs especially well with chicken, pork, and seafood-flavored ramen.
+While kombu dashi enhances dishes on its own, combining it with other umami components can significantly boost each flavor.
+In other words, the combination of glutamic acid in kombu dashi and inosinic acid found in these proteins enhances the dish even further through a synergistic effect.

-In Japan, there are various types of dashi stocks, such as bonito dashi, anchovy dashi, and shiitake dashi (shiitake mushroom stock), that contain a variety of umami components.
-However, these dashi varieties can overpower the original taste of ramen, so using kombu dashi is still the recommended choice.
+In Japan, there are various types of dashi stocks, such as bonito dashi, anchovy dashi, and shiitake dashi (mushroom stock), which contain a variety of umami components.
+However, these types of dashi can overpower the original flavor of ramen, so kombu dashi is still often a preferred choice.

-The recipe below uses kombu to make kombu dashi, but if you have kobucha (kombu tea powder) on hand, you can also use that.
-In that case, sprinkle a pinch per serving and let it blend into your ramen soup.
+The recipe below uses kombu to make kombu dashi, but if you have kobucha (kelp tea powder) on hand, you can use that instead.
+In that case, sprinkle a pinch into each serving and let it dissolve in your ramen soup.

-For more information about kombu dashi, please refer to the linked page.
+To learn more about How to Make Kombu Dashi, please refer to the linked page.

 kombu dashi

-The next technique I highly recommend is adding protein of the same type as the soup base.
+The next hack I highly recommend is adding protein of the same type as the soup base.

 For chicken ramen, add chicken; for tonkotsu ramen, add pork.
-Since these ingredients need to cook together when boiling water, this method works with packaged instant ramen rather than the type in which you just pour hot water.
+Since these ingredients need to cook together as the water boils, this method works with packaged instant ramen rather than the kind where you just pour hot water over it.

-When preparing protein, it is recommended to slowly heat it starting from room temperature in water.
-In this way, you can fully extract the umami component from the protein.
+When preparing the protein, it is best to slowly cook it starting from room temperature in cold water.
+In this way, you can fully extract the umami components from the protein.

-While it may not necessarily enhance the flavor of all instant ramen, adding sake (Japanese rice wine) is a method worth trying.
+While it may not necessarily enhance the flavor of every type of instant ramen, adding sake (Japanese rice wine) is a method worth trying.

-Sake is a classic seasoning commonly used in Japanese cuisine to elevate the flavors of dishes.
-Although it is alcoholic, its alcohol content evaporates during boiling noodles in a pot, making it safe for children to consume (please note that the alcohol component will remain if added to cup-style instant ramen, which is prepared by pouring hot water).
+Sake is a traditional seasoning commonly used in Japanese cuisine to enhance the flavor of dishes.
+Although it contains alcohol, the alcohol content evaporates when the noodles are boiled in a pot, making it safe for children to consume.
+(Note that the alcohol will not evaporate if added to cup-style instant ramen, which is prepared by simply pouring hot water.)

 However, keep in mind that the richness of sake can affect the flavor of ramen.
-Therefore, it may not be effective for all varieties of instant ramen.
+That's why it may not complement every variety of instant ramen.
 Personally, I find that it pairs well with shio ramen (salt-flavored ramen).
-When adding, use about 1 tablespoon per serving and reduce the amount of water by an equal measure.
+When adding it, use about 1 tablespoon per serving and reduce the amount of water by the same amount.

 sake

-Similar to authentic ramen, instant ramen can be enhanced by including toppings to improve its flavor and visual appeal.
-In Japan, common toppings include the following:
+Similar to authentic ramen, instant ramen can be enhanced by adding toppings to improve both its flavor and visual appeal.
+In Japan, popular toppings include:

 • Chashu pork (Japanese braised pork slices)